 The effects a dog bite can have on your life can last forever.
 Often, this impact goes beyond the physical scars from a bite.
 In many cases, dog bite injuries can result in lasting pain and mental anguish.
 In the most severe cases, dog attacks are fatal.

-Handling Cambridge Dog Bite Injury Claims
+How Cambridge Dog Bite Injury Claims Work

 There are two different approaches to owner liability following a dog bite: negligence rules and strict liability rules.
 States disagree on which approach to take, with some adopting a hybrid of both.
 While a plaintiff operating under a negligence standard may only recover compensation when they can show the dog owner should have known their animal was dangerous, the strict liability approach does not require prior notice.
 In Cambridge, the strict liability approach applies.

 Dog bite liability is governed by Massachusetts General Laws Chapter 140, Section 155.
-This statute applies not only to dog bites but to any injury caused by a dog attack.
-A plaintiff can seek compensation for damages related to either bodily injury or property damage.
+This statute applies not only to dog bites but to any injury caused by a dog attack. a plaintiff can seek compensation for damages related to either bodily injury or property damage.
 Unlike under a negligence standard, a Cambridge dog bite attorney does not have to demonstrate that the dog owner knew or should have known their animal was dangerous.
 While this standard may seem like recovery compensation from a dog bite is a foregone conclusion, it is crucial to understand there are several defenses available to the dog owner.

-Viable Defenses for Dog Owners
+Viable Defenses for Cambridge Dog Owners